Mat0u5/LifeSeries-docs/docs/commands/detailed/watcher.md

 ::: tip What are the Watchers?
 Watchers are players who spectate the series without participating int.
-They are unaffected by most season mechanics, for example: They don't have lives, cannot become soulmates, ...
+They are unaffected by most season mechanics, for example: They don't have lives, cannot become soulmates, ...<br>
+For more info, see the [Watcher Overview](/features/watchers).
 :::

 ---